 - Works (designs and plaster models) submitted to the Competition will not be returned to the entrants.

 - Entrants are responsible for sending works to the designated address at their own expense.
 The Japan Mint is not responsible for any damages or losses during shipping of the works.

-- The Japan Mint shall hold the copyright to submitted works.
-The Mint may utilize designs and/or plaster models of the works for the following purposes:
+The Mint may utilize designs and/or plaster models of the prizewinning works for the following purposes:

 - Production and sales of medals

 - Posting on the Japan Mint Web site and in brochures about the ICDC

 - Any other business of the Japan Mint

 - In the event that a dispute with a third person occurs concerning copyright or any other rights in regard to the submitted works, the entrants shall bear responsibility for such disputes and shall resolve them themselves.

 - The prizewinning works may be revised if the Japan Mint uses them for medal designs.